britram/pins/draft-trammell-inip-pins.md

 ### Availability

-The naming service as a whole must be resilient to failures of individual nodes providing the naming service, as well as to failures of links among them.
+The naming service as a whole is resilient to failures of individual nodes providing the naming service, as well as to failures of links among them.
 Intentional prevention of successful, authenticated query by an adversary should be as hard as practical.